 Afternoon Tea is delightful.
 I sat with an English man and he pronounced it to be a proper English tea.
 Scones are baked every afternoon just before the 4 o’clock tea.

 Our cabin, 8002, was the most comfortable cabin we have had.
 Loved the blackout drapes and then a second set of drapes to separate the living area from the bedroom area.
 It made a dark cocoon experience which made it easy to sleep even for an afternoon nap.
 The bath with a huge shower and double sinks seemed even larger with the light color palette and abundant mirrors.
 The bed and bedding, perfect.
 I would like to purchase the pillows for our home, when I inquired, I was given the information about how to purchase.
+(Update: The pillows are made by Mühldorfer.
+You can visit their website to order.)
 An oddity of our cabin, I wondered why it seemed that someone was dropping bowling balls on top of our cabin?
 Upon exploration that cabin and the one on either side are under the bocce ball court.

 Unusual for a ship is the number of positive comments regarding the entertainment system.
 One of the favorite features is that if watching a movie and leave, it restarts where you left off.
 Also, several live news channels of various flavors.
 You can check on board account balances and the weather as well.